reactivepixel/inventoryManager/Gravity_RFP.md

 Your team will create a presentation that will demonstrate, from a high level, your understanding of the project being requested.

-This presentation should outline each process and detail any logical decision trees for how each module of the system will handle through each process.
+This presentation should outline each process and detail any logical decision trees for how each module of the system will be handled through each process.

-Within your outline identify key modules that can be broken down into smaller components.
-Label and define these components from a high level as what function they serve and how they relate to their larger module.
+Identify key modules that can be broken down into smaller components.
+Label and define these components and what function they serve along with how they relate to their larger module.
+These should be high level assertions.

 The Development Lifecycle for this project with be one of Continual Development and Deployment.
 This means that there is no defined end of the Project Lifecycle.
 Future developers will be adding to and maintaining the codebase in addition to your team.

-With this presentation you are creating baseline goals that your development team may not be directly supporting.
-Each deployment your PM should identify reasonable individual goals for each developer on the team.
-After each deployment the PM should assess the progress made and adjust individual expectations for the next sprint.
+With this presentation you are creating baseline goals for your team to hit.
+Your development team may end up laying the ground work for future dev teams.

 You will be creating a base level application and enhancing it with each Scheduled Deployment.
+The Project Manager should identify and assign reasonable goals for each developer per each deployment.
+After each deployment the PM should assess the progress made and adjust individual developer expectations for the next Sprint Cycle.

 > The recursive process of Planning, implementation, Evaluation and Planning will be abridged for the time constraints of class.